PiDroid-B/docker-compose-recursive/README.md

 - Stop'n'Run to force a full reload
 - Each docker-compose.yml can be managed/unmanaged just with an empty file "OK"
 - External conf file can be used to order the Run and Stop (Stop is inverted)
+- Single command to prune all unused images/volumes/networks

 ## Help